 Mrs Frazer will also choose one child from each class to receive a Headteachers award.

-A reader of the week is also chosen from each class to celebrate their effort when reading or during phonics.
 House tokens will be counted and the winning house will receive an extra 5 minutes of play.

 We consistently use praise to encourage children and reward good choices.